LauraSB-NLP/Synthetic-text-data-generation-with-quantized-LLMs/README.md

 - `data/`: Synthetic datasets generated during the experiments
 - `results/`: Evaluation results and metrics derived from the generated datasets

+### Dataset Description

+The generated synthetic dataset is provided in Excel format and contains the outputs produced during Phase 2 of the project.
+Each row corresponds to a generated text instance along with its associated attributes used during evaluation.

 ## Technologies
 - Python
 - Quantized LLMs